metal-stack/firewall-controller/README.md

 ![Architecture](architecture.svg)

+## Automatically generated ingress rules

+For every `Service` of type `LoadBalancer` in the cluster, the corresponding ingress rules will be automatically generated.

+If `loadBalancerSourceRanges` is not specified, incomig traffic to this service will be allowed for any source ip adresses.

 ## Configuration

 Firewall Controller is configured with 2 CRDs: `firewalls.metal-stack.io` and `clusterwidenetworkpolicies.metal-stack.io`.
 Both are namespaced and must reside in the `firewall` namespace.